 Did you know that most energy suppliers increase your tariff after your first year of joining them?
 According to Ofgem, the energy regulator, switching away from a default tariff to a cheaper deal could save a typical household up to £305 a year.
 Ofgem encourages households to shop around for the best energy deals to access these savings.

-The problem, though, is that not many people, and you might be one of them, want to deal with the hassle of switching providers regularly.
+The problem, however, is that not many people, and you might be one of them, want to deal with the hassle of switching providers regularly.
 It also doesn't help that there are around 70 energy suppliers in the UK.

-To fully appreciate how energy auto-switching works, including its advantages and disadvantages, scroll down to our FAQs.
+To fully appreciate how energy auto-switching works, including its advantages and disadvantages, scroll down to read our FAQs.

 The energy switching process is pretty simple.
 All you need to do is visit the website you like from the choices above, enter a few details about yourself and your property and leave it to the auto-switching company's algorithm to trawl tens of thousands of tariffs to find the best value deal for you.